There are two types of recipes I want to make more of: very simple recipes, and recipes that are great for meal prep.

-- After 7 hours, the pork will be fully cooked and safe to eat, but we’re going to turn it into pulled pork at this point before cooking it for the final hour.
+- After 7 hours, the pork will be fully cooked and safe to eat, but we’re going to shred the pork and allow the pulled pork to cook for the final hour.
 Carefully drain the liquid from the slow cooker into a separate bowl and set it aside.
-Using tongs (or forks), shred the meat apart into pulled pork.
+Using tongs (or forks), shred the pork.

 - Dice up one sweet onion and add it to the slow cooker with the pork.
-Add 1/2 cup barbecue sauce and pour in 1 cup of the liquid you set aside.
+Add 1/2 cup barbecue sauce and add back 1 cup of the liquid you set aside.
 Mix this up really well.

 - Now we're going to make the healthy coleslaw.
 Empty the coleslaw mix into a large bowl, and combine it with 1/4 cup fat free mayo, 1/4 cup apple cider vinegar, lemon juice, sugar, and then salt and pepper to taste (don't worry, you can add additional salt and pepper later if necessary).
 It should taste great at this point, but the flavors blend together in the fridge and become significantly better, so refrigerate the coleslaw for the remaining hour while the pork finishes cooking.

-- Once the 8 hours is up, mix the pork once more to make sure all the liquid is fully mixed with the pork.
+- Once the 8 hours is up, mix the pork once more to make sure as much of the liquid gets absorbed by the shredded pork.